sjsu-library/unionist/_items/unionist--text-0229.md

 articleType:
 volume:
 issue:
-transcription: 'In an advertisement for <em>Daughter’s Own Book, comprising letters from a Father to his Daughter.</em> six positive reviews are cited.
-The final one is cited as being from <em>The Unionist</em>: “It is the most valuable treatise that has been published, and we recommend it to every parent and daughter in our country.”   '
+transcription: "In an advertisement for <em>Daughter’s Own Book, comprising letters from a Father to his Daughter.</em> six positive reviews are cited.
+The final one is cited as being from\n<em>The Unionist</em>: “It is the most valuable treatise that has been published, and we recommend it to every parent and daughter in our country.” \n\n"
-scholarlyNotes: One other review quotation of interest comes from  <em>Zion’s Herald</em>, contending that the book “furnishes much excellent instruction on the culture and discipline of the female mind.”
+scholarlyNotes: "One other review quotation of interest comes from \n<em>Zion’s Herald</em>, contending that the book\n“furnishes much excellent instruction on the culture and discipline of the\nfemale mind.”"
 commentary: It is not clear that the quote from <em>The Unionist</em> is really from a "review" - it formed part of the copy in the advertisement for the book in the December 19, 1833 issue of <em>The Unionist</em>.